terrycojones/daudin/README.md

 There is only a single undo at the moment.
 This could obviously be improved, and a redo command could be added.

-You can of course always save the current pipeline value into a variable
+You can of course always save the current pipeline value into a Python
+variable:

 ```python
 >>> echo a b c